Why Eating Fresh Greens Is Beneficial And Keeps You Healthy

 Wonders in concentrated form

 Green foods are the most abundant sources of a multitude of extremely effective phytonutrients and rare trace elements.
-For example, the vegetables from the cruciferous family, such as cabbage, broccoli, and mustard, contain so-called isothiocyanates, which are mustard oil and sulforaphane.
+For example, vegetables from the cruciferous family, such as cabbage, broccoli, and mustard, contain so-called isothiocyanates, including mustard oil and sulforaphane.

 Both substances are among the most powerful and, at the same time, most natural substances that can fight and prevent cancer.
 Sulforaphane activates carcinogenic detoxification enzymes in the liver, which can neutralize carcinogenic free radicals.
-Sulforaphane is not immediately consumed, for example, vitamin C, but can act several times.
+Sulforaphane is not immediately consumed, like vitamin C, but can act several times.

 Spinach provides the antioxidants lutein and zeaxanthin.
-These two substances we are also known as the protective gel of our eyes and our visual acuity.
+These two substances are also known as the protective gel of the eyes and are essential for maintaining visual acuity.

-Microalgae such as chlorella and spirulina are rich in the enzymatic pigments phycocyanin and phycoerythrin.
-They are highly antioxidant, can trap free radicals, and block lipid oxidation (cholesterol deposits).
+Microalgae, such as Chlorella and Spirulina, are rich in the enzymatic pigments phycocyanin and phycoerythrin.
+They are highly antioxidant, can trap free radicals, and block lipid oxidation (which leads to cholesterol deposits).

-Phycocyanin acts similarly to many rheumatoid agents and inhibits the enzyme cyclooxygenase-2, an enzyme that plays an important role in inflammatory processes.
+Phycocyanin acts similarly to many anti-inflammatory agents and inhibits the enzyme cyclooxygenase-2, an enzyme that plays a crucial role in inflammatory processes.

 For salads, use deep-green vegetables like spinach, cucumber, and cress.
-Also, use herbs like parsley, chives, dill, and basil, as well as wild herbs, Dandelion, Plantain, Sorrel, and much more.
+Also, use herbs like parsley, chives, dill, and basil, as well as wild herbs such as dandelion, Plantain, and Sorrel, among others.

 Replace a meal or snack each day with a green smoothie.
 A green smoothie can also be made without sweet fruits and instead with an avocado and some herbal salt.
-If you do not have fresh herbs or vegetables for your smoothie, you can also learn how to freeze fresh herbs.
+If you don’t have fresh herbs or vegetables for your smoothie, you can also learn how to freeze them.

 Juice as often as possible green vegetables, wheatgrass, or barley grass.
-Alternatively, you can use wheatgrass or barley grass in powder form, mix it in juice or mix it in dressings or soups, or raw food biscuits.
+Alternatively, you can use wheatgrass or barley grass in powder form, mix it into juice, or add it to dressings, soups, or raw food biscuits.

 MORINGA, THE MAGIC TREE OF LIFE, AND ITS AMAZING BENEFITS